roygrssmn/spock-annotations/README.md

 # Spock configuration testing

-Small example of using spock configuration to run specific methods and specific classes
+####Example of using spock configuration file in order to run specific tests or specific classes using Spock Test Framework

 ### Installing